jannikmi/multivar_horner/docs/3_optimal_factorisation.rst

 Instead of using a heuristic to choose the next factor one can allow a search over all possible (meaningful) factorisations in order to arrive at a minimal Horner factorisation.
 The amount of possible factorisations however is increasing exponentially with the degree of a polynomial and its amount of monomials.
-One possibility to avoid computing each factorisation is to employ a version of A*-search:cite:`hart1968formal` adapted for factorisation trees:
+One possibility to avoid computing each factorisation is to employ a version of A*-search :cite:`hart1968formal` adapted for factorisation trees:
 • Initialise a set of all meaningful possible first level Newton factorisations
 • Rank all factorisation according to a lower bound (“heuristic”) of their lowest possible amount of operations
 • Iteratively factorise the most promising factorisation and update the heuristic